ecmwf/earthkit-data/docs/source/concepts/xarray/overview.rst

 Converting GRIB to NetCDF
 ----------------------------

-To convert GRIB data to NetCDF first we need to convert GRIB to Xarray with :py:meth:`~earthkit.data.indexing.xarray.XarrayMixIn.to_xarray` then generate NetCDF from it with :py:meth:`xarray.Dataset.to_netcdf`.
+To convert GRIB data to NetCDF first we need to convert GRIB to Xarray with :py:meth:`~earthkit.data.indexing.xarray.XarrayMixIn.to_xarray` then generate NetCDF from it with :py:func:`xarray.Dataset.to_netcdf`.
 We have 3 options to do this:

 Using the earthkit accessor
 ++++++++++++++++++++++++++++